fkaratas/whitelabel-password-generator/README.md

 ## How to use it

-Since WPG is a runnable Spring Boot application, the easiest way to get started is to build the application as a runnable jar
+Since WPG is a Spring Boot application, the easiest way to get started is to build the application as a runnable jar
 ```
 ./mvnw clean package
 ```